lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Tooltip/README.md

 | `isDismissible`                 | `bool`                                       | false    | ✕        | Make tooltip dismissible                                                                                                                                                                                                                                                   |
 | `placement`                     | [Placement Dictionary][dictionary-placement] | "bottom" | ✕        | Placement of tooltip                                                                                                                                                                                                                                                       |

+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ## JavaScript Plugin

 For full functionality, you need to provide Spirit JavaScript: